Surge in Community Fundraising Events Fuels Nonprofit Optimism and Nationwide Revival

 Join Us for Light The Night 2024!

-CALGARY, AB, May 1, 2024 /CNW/ - Amidst a landscape of resilience and renewal, the Leukemia & Lymphoma Society of Canada proudly announces the triumphant return of Light The Night, scheduled to illuminate at the Spark Science Centre, on Saturday, October 19, 2024.
+VANCOUVER,BC, May 1, 2024 /CNW/ - Amidst a landscape of resilience and renewal, the Leukemia & Lymphoma Society of Canada proudly announces the triumphant return of Light The Night, scheduled to illuminate at the Shipyard Commons on October 19, 2024.
 As peer-to-peer fundraising events continue to surge, Light The Night stands as a beacon of hope, unity, and communal strength, poised to deliver an unforgettable experience that celebrates the power of collective action.

 In the wake of recent challenges, Light The Night's comeback heralds a renaissance of in-person engagement, promising participants an unparalleled evening that captures the essence of solidarity and support.
 Alicia Talarico, President of the Leukemia & Lymphoma Society of Canada, shares her heartfelt anticipation for the event's return.
 "After navigating uncertainties and prioritizing safety, we're thrilled to rekindle the magic of Light The Night in its truest form," said Talarico.
 "This year, we're committed to crafting an experience that ignites the spirit of our community and leaves an indelible mark on all who participate."